-The parties are encouraged to settle their dispute before the hearing.
+Whether through mediation or otherwise, the parties are encouraged to settle their dispute before the hearing.
 If this happens the parties must notify the Court in writing that the dispute has been settled and request that the claim be withdrawn by filing a 'Notice of Discontinuance'.